tsedio/tsed/docs/docs/providers.md

 <ApiList query="['Injectable', 'Module', 'Service', 'Controller', 'Interceptor', 'Middleware', 'Protocol'].indexOf(symbolName) > -1" />

 ::: tip
-Since v8, you can also use functional API to define your providers using @@injectable@@ function.
-This function let you defined your provider without using decorators and let you define your provider in a more functional way.
+Since v8, you can also use the functional API to define your providers using the @@injectable@@ function.
+This function lets you define your provider without using decorators and lets you define your provider in a more functional way.

 This page will show you how to use both API to define your providers.